rsta2/circle-docs/docs/subsystems/graphics.rst

 	* AlignRight
 	* AlignCenter

-.. cpp:function:: TScreenColor *C2DGraphics::GetBuffer (void)
+.. cpp:function:: void *C2DGraphics::GetBuffer (void)

 	Gets raw access to the drawing buffer.
+Returns a pointer to the buffer, which contains the pixels in the physical color format (depends on the display).

+.. cpp:function:: CDisplay *C2DGraphics::GetDisplay (void)

-Returns a pointer to the buffer.
+	Returns a pointer to the display, we are working on.

 .. cpp:function:: void C2DGraphics::UpdateDisplay (void)

 	Once everything has been drawn, updates the display to show the contents on screen.
 If VSync is enabled, this method is blocking until the screen refresh signal is received (every 16ms for 60 FPS refresh rate).

+.. cpp:class:: C2DImage

+	This is a sprite image to be displayed on a :cpp:class:`C2DGraphics` instance.

+.. cpp:function:: C2DImage::C2DImage (C2DGraphics *p2DGraphics)

+	Creates an instance of ``C2DImage``. ``p2DGraphics`` is the :cpp:class:`C2DGraphics` instance to be used.

+.. cpp:function:: void C2DImage::Set (unsigned nWidth, unsigned nHeight, const T2DColor *pData)

+	Initializes the image with a width of ``nWidth`` pixels, the height of ``nHeight`` pixels and the color information for the pixels in logical format at ``pData``.

+.. cpp:function:: unsigned C2DImage::GetWidth (void) const

+	Returns the width of the image in number of pixels.

+.. cpp:function:: unsigned C2DImage::GetHeight (void) const

+	Returns the height of the image in number of pixels.

+.. cpp:function:: const void *C2DImage::GetPixels (void) const

+	Returns a pointer to the color information of the image pixels in physical (hardware) format.

 .. _LVGL: